 In the event of a financial crisis, low-income people have to face a dire situation in managing their houses.
 When families have children, seniors, and disabled family members, it is important to live in a safe place like a house.
 Most people undergoing such a financial crisis may face a horrible situation in managing housing rent.
 So, there are many programs to help them pay rent.
 One of the programs is subsidizing housing which ensures affordable and low-income housing.
 The Government of the United States of America has a subsidized housing program to help low-income people.

 The rent should be according to their income.
 This comes commonly as 30% of their adjusted gross income.
 When this amount is not enough to pay the house rent, the government and private organizations subsidize the rent.
 The rent subsidy is how much the government pays on behalf of the tenants.
 There is some subsidized housing program such as section 8, public housing, project-based section 8, section 42, Tax credit program, etc. So we are going to discuss subsidized housing and types of subsidized housing.

-Who Qualifies For Subsidized Housing
+Qualifying Factors For Subsidized Housing

 Subsidized housing is one of the affordable housing programs for low-income families.
 This is a housing assistance program that enables low-income housing families to afford housing costs.
 Subsidized housing is administered by federal, state, and local agencies to provide subsidized rental assistance.
 This Subsidized housing aims to manage housing in the areas where they want to live in apartments and complexes so that they don’t have to leave the cities to seek lower rent in other areas.
 Low-income families may find public housing at a reduced rate than the market rate.